-ACT Shelter has 53 organisational members and 28 individual members (as at February 2015).
-The organisational members currently include specific-interest peak non-profit non-government bodies, non-profit housing providers, and non-government welfare agencies including homeless service providers.
+ACT Shelter has both organisational members and individual members.
+Organisational members include specific-interest peak non-profit non-government bodies, non-profit housing providers, and non-government welfare agencies including homeless service providers.
 Individuals are people who are interested in improving housing justice – some of these are tenants of social or community housing.

 There are two categories of membership:

 - Individual membership is open to individuals of any age;

 - Organisational membership is open to organisations such as associations, cooperatives and institutions (payment is staggered, based on the size of the organisation).

 Benefits of membership

 - Receive invitations to attend ACT Shelter forums which feature guest speakers and informative discussion around pertinent housing issues

 - Have their views on housing and homelessness issues for people on low to moderate incomes represented to Government, both locally and nationally